Ibrahimhass/Matrix-ImageView/README.md

-# MatrixFaceImageView
+# Matrix-ImageView
-Create the matrix faces animation
+Create the matrix animation for any image.

 ## Inspiration
 This project is inspired by [matrix-faces](https://github.com/servetgulnaroglu/matrix-faces).